 Our Occupational Therapists are highly trained and experienced in providing occupational therapy for children.
 We’re also passionate about providing evidence-based interventions to improve functional performance.
 Each treatment plan will be individual, underpinned by occupational therapy philosophy, taking a person-centred and strengths-based approach.
 Our ultimate aim is to help a person to achieve their goals and improve their functional performance.

-Development of social awareness, social skills and social perspective taking
+- Development of social awareness, social skills and social perspective taking

-Confidence and self-esteem building
+- Confidence and self-esteem building

-Support with transition between school settings e.g. from primary to secondary school
+- Support with transition between school settings e.g from primary to secondary school

-Support and training with the child’s school or carers to increase awareness of autism and support with the implementation of strategies
+- Support and training with the child’s school or carers to increase awareness of autism and support with the implementation of strategies.

 Does your child have difficulty…